Three ways to create a meaningful legacy, while generating a healthy retirement income for yourself

 If you plan to transfer the business to family members or longtime employees, rather than sell to an outside buyer, weigh these options.
 Each has its own advantages.

 Consider transferring the business as a gift, and drawing an income from the new owners.
-The lifetime gift exemption for 2020 is $11.58 million for individuals and $23.16 million for married couples.
+The lifetime federal gift tax exemption for 2021 is $11.7 million for individuals and $23.4 million for married couples.
 That gives business owners considerable latitude to transfer a part or all of the company as a gift.
-You may owe gift taxes on amounts exceeding the exemption, but once the business is out of your hands, it's no longer part of your estate, and future growth of the company won't subject your estate to additional transfer taxes.
+You may owe federal gift taxes on amounts exceeding the exemption, but once the business is out of your hands, it's no longer part of your estate, and future growth of the company won't subject your estate to additional transfer taxes.

 You might sell the business by providing financing assistance.
-You may choose to sell the business to heirs—or an outside buyer—by lending them the money through a note sale, which allows the buyer to pay you back directly.
+You may choose to sell the business to heirs—or an outside buyer—by lending them the money through sale in exchange for a promissory note, which allows the buyer to pay you back directly.
 The advantage to you is a steady stream of income from the principal and interest from the loan for an agreed-upon period.

 You could execute a partial sale while retaining a portion of business assets and income.
 You may pay capital gains tax on any profit from the sale, but you'll also get a steady income from rent or lease of office space or other assets.